-11. SUBSEQUENT EVENT - COVID-19 PANDEMIC
+12. SUBSEQUENT EVENT - COVID-19 PANDEMIC

-The spread of COVID-19 has continued to severely impact many local economies around the world since December 31, 2020.
+COVID-19 continues to severely impact many local economies around the world since December 31, 2021.
 Businesses have been forced to cease or limit operations for extended periods of time.
 Measures taken to limit the spread of the virus, including quarantines, social distancing and closures of non-essential services have resulted in significant disruptions to businesses and created economic uncertainty and volatility.